hzrd149/blossom-server/README.md

-# sha-cdn
+# blobstr

-A simple HTTP server that serve files based on sha256 and nostr
+A http file server with a nostr twist